Muskan-kumari1/javascript.md/project.md

 > Javascript is an interpreted, client-side, event based, object-oritented scripting language.
 >
-> Invented in 1995 at Netscape Carporation(Livescript).
+> Invented in 1995 at Netscape Corporation(Livescript).
 >
 > Javascript programs are run by an interpreter built into the user's web browser.
 >